For meat plant workers, virus makes a hard job perilous

 “I’m really, really scared and worried,” Amosa said Monday.

 This was no abstract worry: At the Smithfield Foods plant, the locker rooms were so tightly packed Amosa’s husband told her he sometimes had to push his way through a crowd.
 Coughs echoed through the bathrooms.
-The plant in Sioux Falls clocked case after case and was finally forced to close this week.
+The plant in Sioux Falls clocked so many cases that it was forced to close this week.
 It has reported 518 infections in employees and another 126 in people connected to them as of Wednesday, making it among the largest known clusters in the United States.
+A 64-year-old employee who contracted COVID-19 died Tuesday, according to his pastor.

 The concentration of cases has highlighted the particular susceptibility of meat processing workers, who stand shoulder-to-shoulder on the line and congregate in crowded locker rooms and cafeterias.
 As many as half a dozen plants have shut because of outbreaks.
 Because the workers who slaughter and pack the nation’s meat are vulnerable, so, too, is the supply of that meat.
 Smithfield CEO Kenneth Sullivan said the closure of the plant, which produces roughly 5% of the U.S. pork supply each day, was “pushing our country perilously close to the edge in terms of our meat supply.”